GenURL: A General Framework for Unsupervised Representation Learning: Experiments

-\paragraph{Setup.} As for linear evaluation, we follow the experiment settings in \cite{cvpr2020moco} to train a linear classifier for 100 epoch and use different base $lr$ for different datasets.
-We set the base $lr=1.0$ for STL-10 and CIFAR-100, $lr=0.1$ for CIFAR-10 and Tiny-ImageNet, and $lr=30$ for ImageNet.
-The learning rate decay by $0.1$ at $60$ and $80$ epochs.
+\paragraph{Evaluation protocols} As for linear evaluation, we follow the experiment settings in \cite{cvpr2020moco} to train a linear classifier for 100 epochs and use different base $lr$ for different datasets.
+We set the base $lr=1.0$ for STL-10 and CIFAR-100, $lr=0.1$ for CIFAR-10 and Tiny, and $lr=30$ for IN-1K.
+The learning rate decays by $0.1$ at $60$ and $80$ epochs.
 As for semi-supervised evaluation, we fine-tune the whole pre-trained model for $20$ epochs on STL-10 with a step schedule at $12$ and $16$ epochs, and batch size is $256$.
 We perform grid search for each test methods on base $lr=\{0.1,0.01,0.001\}$ and parameter-wise $lr\_mul=\{1,10,100\}$ of the $fc$ layer.
-Both experiments use the whole training labels with SGD optimizer.
-We set weight decay to $0$ for linear evaluation and $0.0001$ for semi-supervised.
-We report Top-1 and Top=5 classification accuracy on the test/validation set.
+Both experiments use the SGD optimizer with the weight decay of $0$ for linear evaluation and $0.0001$ for semi-supervised.
+Top-1 and top-5 accuracy are reported on the validation set.

-\paragraph{Linear evaluation results.} We first compare with existing methods in terms of different training epochs on STL-10, as shown in Table \ref{tab:stl10_ssl}.
-GenURL achieves the highest accuracy among all settings.
+\paragraph{Linear evaluation results} We first compare with existing methods in terms of different training epochs on STL-10, as shown in Table \ref{tab:stl10_ssl}.
+The proposed GenURL achieves the highest accuracy among all settings.
 It not only converges faster than other algorithms under 400-epoch pre-training but gains better performance when training longer.
-Then we compare various methods on CIFAR-10/100 and Tiny-ImageNet, as shown in Table \ref{tab:cifar_tiny_linear}.
-Our method has the highest accuracy on three datasets under 400-epoch pre-training, and achieves second-best on CIFAR-100 and Tiny-ImageNet when training 800 epochs.
-Different from the existing contrastive methods, GenURL takes more pair-wise relation between samples into consideration which might help GenURL convergence faster.
-For example, given a mini-batch of $N$ samples, SimCLR and BYOL require $2N$ sample pairs, MoCo requires $K+N$ sample pairs ($K$ is the memory bank size), while GenURL optimizes $N\times N$ sample pairs.
+Then, we compare various methods on CIFAR-10/100 and Tiny, as shown in Table \ref{tab:cifar_tiny_linear}.
+GenURL achieves the top performance on three datasets under 400-epoch pre-training and achieves second-best on CIFAR-100 and Tiny-ImageNet when training 800 epochs.
+Different from the existing contrastive-based methods, GenURL takes more pair-wise relations between samples into consideration, which might help GenURL convergence faster.
+For example, given a mini-batch of $N$ samples, BYOL utilizes $2N$ sample pairs, and MoCo requires $K+N$ sample pairs ($K$ is the memory bank size), while GenURL optimizes $N^2$ sample pairs (similar to SimCLR~\cite{2020simclr}).

-\paragraph{Semi-supervised evaluation results.} In Table~\ref{tab:stl10_ssl}, we fine-tune a ResNet-50 pre-trained with various methods on the labeled training set of STL-10.
+\paragraph{Semi-supervised evaluation results} In Table~\ref{tab:stl10_ssl}, we fine-tune a ResNet-50 pre-trained with various methods on the labeled training set of STL-10.
 GenURL outperforms other methods under 400-epoch and 800-epoch pre-training, which reflects its fast convergence speeds while maintaining the second-best classification accuracy with longer training.